vendia/blog/posts/2022-01-27-scale-your-partner-ecosystem-with-vendia-share.md

 **NOTE:** The name of my Uni is `test-uni-management`.
 Be sure to adjust the command and use the name of the Uni you created.

-# Summary
+## You did it, so what's next?

-In this blog post, you created a Uni and added a second participant in minutes, allowing multiple partners to quickly and securely share data in real-time.
-Once you have completed the walkthrough, feel free to share your results on social media and tag Vendia (Twitter: [@VendiaHQ](https://twitter.com/VendiaHQ), Linkedin: [Vendia](https://www.linkedin.com/company/vendiahq/)) so that we can see what you built!
+Share your results on social media and tag Vendia (Twitter: [@VendiaHQ](https://twitter.com/VendiaHQ), Linkedin: [Vendia](https://www.linkedin.com/company/vendiahq/)) so that we can see what you built!